Frontonasal dysplasia

 Frontonasal dysplasia (FND) is a congenital malformation of the midface.

 For the diagnosis of FND, a patient should present at least two of the following characteristics: hypertelorism (an increased distance between the eyes), a wide nasal root, vertical midline cleft of the nose and/or upper lip, cleft of the wings of the nose, malformed nasal tip, encephalocele (an opening of the skull with protrusion of the brain) or V-shaped hair pattern on the forehead.
 The cause of FND remains unknown.
 FND seems to be sporadic (random) and multiple environmental factors are suggested as possible causes for the syndrome.
-However, in some families multiple cases of FND were reported, which suggests a genetic cause of FND.
+However, in some families, multiple cases of FND were reported, which suggests a genetic cause of FND.

 Classification

 There are multiple classification systems for FND.
 None of these classification systems have unraveled any genetic factors as the cause of FND.
-Yet, all of them are very valuable in determining the prognosis of an individual.
+Yet, all of them are valuable in determining the prognosis of an individual.
 In the subheadings below, the most common classifications will be explained.